byronrthomas/acc-garda/README.md

 Run `yarn install` to get all of the tooling ready.

-## Deploy your own accGarda Smart Account
+## Deploy your own AccGarda Smart Account

 These instructions assume you have a wallet with ETH on the Sepolia Test network that you can use as a deployment account, and you have the private key for it.
 You can also use the same account as the owner of your smart account, or use